Anroc/identity-blockchain/task-definition/discovery-service.md

 ### Discovery Service

 * Implement hash-map
-  * mapping ethAddress to public key, IP and port
+  * mapping ethAddress to public key, IP (Domain) and port
+* validate new/updated provider address
+* provide API where user can find proider IP based on the ethereum address

 ### User